node-formidable/formidable/README.md

 - `options.filename` **{function}** - default `undefined` Use it to control newFilename.
 Must return a string.
 Will be joined with options.uploadDir.

+- `options.filter` **{function}** - default function that always returns true.
+  Use it to filter files before they are uploaded.
+Must return a boolean.

 #### `options.filename`  **{function}** function (name, ext, part, form) -> string

 _**Note:** If this size of combined fields, or size of some file is exceeded, an